Waltuhs/InterestingSubClasses/README.md

 ![downloads](https://img.shields.io/github/downloads/Waltuhs/InterestingSubClasses/total?logo=github&style=for-the-badge)
 ![ver](https://img.shields.io/github/v/release/Waltuhs/InterestingSubClasses?include_prereleases&logo=github&style=for-the-badge)

+(partially outdated)
+(subclass scps voice chat causes players to be kicked supposedly) i will update this plugin on the release of 14.0 to fix any and all issues, if u have any issues dm walter.jr. on discord and say it yk

 ISC is a SCP: SL exiled plugin that addes various silly SubClasses to the game without needing Exiled.CustomRoles

 ### SubClasses